Which types of music can improve someone’s mental health?

 What does this mean?

 It means that there’s no specific kind of music that improves mental health more than another.
-It means that ANY kind of music can have mental health benefits as long as the listener prefers it.
+It means that ANY kind of music can have mental health benefits as long as the listener prefers it which is far positive effect compared to seeking temporary mental gratification through substance abuse.
+There has been a latest trend of using Kratom for relieving pain, anxiety or depression, even though its considered safe and there are enough vendors providing purest of Kratom for Sale, but still its far better to use music as a healing therapy.
 What we know for certain is that music can have a tremendous effect on those who listen to it, effects that we have only just begun to understand and describe.

 In addition to the sense of contentment that we all feel when we listen to our favorite songs, music is known to bring many psychological benefits.
 Many studies have shown that those who listen to music, or even study music on a daily basis, tend to do better in school.